Is Your Car Up to Speed? Test Track at Epcot

 Capability: look for old World of Motion logos, an attraction at Epcot

-Efficiency: the initlals WED (Walter Elias Disney) and some websites and a hidden Mickey.
+Efficiency: the initials WED (Walter Elias Disney) and some websites and a hidden Mickey.

 Responsiveness: Look for the line that Mater says to Lightning McQueen in Cars: Turn right to go left.
 Also, look for a sign that says Beaver X-ing, a GM plant in Beaverton, Oregon, where some of the first Test Track was designed.